Doctors: Give Your Patients A Heads Up on Arterial Stiffness and Heart Disease!

 Meridian Digital Pulse Analyzer – Medical Grade Cardio Wave Analysis.

-1. Early stage exam of cardiovascular diseases by automatic waveform measurement / analysis
+1. Early stage exam of cardiovascular diseases by Cardio waveform measurement and analysis

-- Early diagnosis on arteriosclerosis, high blood pressure and peripheral circulatory disturbance.
+- Early diagnosis of arteriosclerosis and peripheral circulatory disturbance.

 - Analysis on blood circulation status

 - Ability to plan the treatment and follow up with the patient under treatment at an early stage

 2. Exam of autonomic nervous system by HRV(Heart Rate Variability)

 - Saves the HRV data and analyzes its data in 5 min.

 - Makes it easy to evaluate the treatment methods or effectiveness of medicine

 3. User friendly operation